flub78/docker-dev-php/Readme.md

 ## Usage

-At the first activation, docker-compose will create a network for the containers.
-As the subnet address may change depending on others containers activated on the docker host, there is a small script to access to the MySql database whatever its actual IP address.

 to start the containers:
 docker-compose up -d

 Once the containers are running:

-You can access to the database using the mysql.sh script. using the identification root/toto.

 to stop the containers
 docker-compose stop